GxnBytes/aws-scalable-webapp/README.md

 This project demonstrates how to deploy a **React application** to **AWS Elastic Beanstalk**, using **Terraform** for automation.

-Elastic Beanstalk simplifies cloud deployment by handling **provisioning, scaling, and load balancing**, so you can focus on building your app—not managing infrastructure manually.
+Elastic Beanstalk simplifies cloud deployment by handling **provisioning, scaling, and load balancing**, so you can focus on building your app not managing infrastructure manually.

 All infrastructure is created using **Infrastructure as Code (IaC)**, not through the AWS Console.